12 Weeks of Tech Projects for Toddlers

 Monday: Morning Routine Cards.
 Draw your kid’s morning steps on index cards — wake up, brush teeth, get dressed, eat breakfast.
 Lay them out in order.
 Swap two.
 “Wait, do we put on shoes before socks?”
 Watch them catch the error and fix it.
 That’s debugging, and they don’t even know it yet.

 Wednesday: Build a Game Together.
-Open any AI chatbot and type: “Make a drag-and-drop game where a toddler puts morning routine steps in the right order.
-Use big colorful pictures.”
+Open any AI chatbot and paste the provided prompt.
 In 30 seconds, your kid has a custom game based on their morning.
 They built it.
 With you.
 From words.

 Friday: Snack Sequencing.
 Make a simple recipe together — ants on a log, trail mix, anything with 3-4 steps.
 Talk through the order.
 “What happens if we put the raisins on before the peanut butter?”
 Sequences aren’t abstract.
 They’re peanut butter and celery.